 August 5, 2014

-Detroit may be struggling with bankruptcy, but in a flurry of activity that would make industrialist Henry Ford proud, the local FDA office has been active in our latest warning letter round-up.
+Detroit may be struggling with bankruptcy.
+However, in a flurry of activity that would make industrialist Henry Ford proud, the local FDA office has been active in our latest warning letter round-up.

-Indiana-based Med-Mizer, manufacturer of AC powered, adjustable and bariatric hospital beds, was hit by FDA’s Detroit office with a 12-point letter dated July 21.
+Indiana-based Med-Mizer, manufacturer of AC-powered, adjustable, and bariatric hospital beds, was hit by the FDA’s Detroit office with a 12-point letter dated July 21.

 Among FDA’s accusations, Med-Miser failed to: